Jami-Lee Ross uses first question to ask about political donations

 "Again, my expectation would be that I would approve all leave within the guidance of the Cabinet Manual, but I will not speculate on hypotheticals.
 I will deal with information that is provided directly to me.

-It is not clear what Ross was referring to in his questioning and he said little afterwards.

-But Ross is an expert in the area of political donations, having been heavily involved in fundraising for National for many years, and he has also emerged as a vocal critic of foreign donations.
+Ross is an expert in the area of political donations, having been heavily involved in fundraising for National for many years, and he has also emerged as a vocal critic of foreign donations.

 In an interview with the Herald last week, he backed former colleague and National MP Nick Smith's recent comments about banning foreign donations.